 If you’re purchasing an annual policy, however, it is important to make sure your coverage areas include anything you might need.

 If you are purchasing a domestic policy (US), are you covered in all states?
 If you are purchasing international coverage, are you covered in the areas where you most often work or shoot?

-You can always add coverage for an additional fee, but it is most cost effective to broaden coverage when securing the original film insurance policy.
+Add coverage for an additional fee is possible, but it is most cost effective to broaden coverage when securing the original film insurance policy.

 What is worker's compensation?

 Workers compensation protects you should something happen to your employees on the job.
 It's important to go over how you are covering crew (employees) and independent contractors.

 - You work as an independent contractor or freelancer.

 - You are paid full rate no taxes withheld (from a provided invoice).